• Skip to main content

 The Employee Discipline Policy, Administrative Guide 4.4.02, provides appropriate steps to take when an employee demonstrates substandard performance, misconduct, or other offenses that violate UAMS rules, regulations, or policies.

-The Employee Relations team is a resource for supervisors and/or employees who may face a situation involving corrective action up to and including disciplinary action.
-The team will provide consult and guidance during the review process.
+The Employee Relations team is a resource for supervisors and/or employees who may face a situation involving corrective action up to and including termination.
+The team will provide consultation and guidance during the review process.
 We will review guidelines established for fair and just analysis and management of errors or unsafe acts that may occur in the workplace.

 The following tools will assist you in documenting and executing various corrective actions: